Yahaya-Salisu/BabsAudits-reports/reports/Outdated-ExchangeRate-Bug/report.md

 **Summary:**
-- The supply function does not call accrueInterest first! and it relies on exchangeRateStored() for price data, while exchangeRateStored() does not call accrueInterest or exchangeRateCurrent().
+- The supply() function fails to call accrueInterest() before relying on exchangeRateStored() for price data.

-- Meaning that the supply function doesn't get latest price because exchangeRateStored() always give a stale price which is OutDated.
+However, exchangeRateStored() does not internally call accrueInterest() or exchangeRateCurrent(), and therefore returns a stale (outdated) exchange rate.

+As a result, the calculation for minted tokens is based on outdated pricing, which can lead to under- or over-minting of lTokens.

 ```solidity
 // CoreRouter.sol